 In this tutorial, you will learn to create a Bokeh Effect Wallpaper with text in Photoshop CS6.
-Bokeh Effect is the way a camera lens treats out-of-focus points of light.
+The Bokeh Effect is the way a camera lens treats out-of-focus points of light.
 The term “Bokeh” comes from the Japanese word and means “blur” or “blur quality”.
-Follow the steps below and create your own Boken Effect wallpaper.
-At the end of the post, you can find also the video tutorial.
-Good luck!
+Follow the steps below and watch the video tutorial.

 Open a colorful image that you’d like to use to create your Bokeh effect.
 Set the resolution on your image 150px and the size of your picture.